 Through the inaugural Healthcare CEO Future Pulse 200 health leaders from around the world were surveyed on a number of topics that include: the impact of COVID-19, workforce concerns, leadership, digital health use, partnerships, and shifting paradigms in the areas of patient centricity, care and delivery models.

 Health leaders are playing multi-dimensional chess – facing the classic problem of doing more with less, withstanding massive shocks like pandemics, all while planning their next moves in anticipation of the future.
 The pandemic has presented unprecedented challenges, illustrated by the detrimental effects on societies and economies when healthcare systems become overwhelmed – proving its criticality to global stability.
-Healthcare organizations have earned the gratitude of society with their resilience and persistence in tackling the crisis, crediting their diligent workforces, strategic agility and strong leadership.
-Now, as we begin to emerge from the crisis, many organizations are once again setting their sights on the future.
+Healthcare organisations have earned the gratitude of society with their resilience and persistence in tackling the crisis, crediting their diligent workforces, strategic agility and strong leadership.
+Now, as we begin to emerge from the crisis, many organisations are once again setting their sights on the future.

 Based on conversations with healthcare leaders worldwide, KPMG professionals sense a wind of change coming for the sector.
 To better understand how healthcare executives will be charting this change in course towards the future, KPMG surveyed 200 healthcare CEOs from Australia, Canada, China, Germany, the Netherlands, Saudi Arabia, the United Kingdom and the United States.
 All these leaders oversee medium-to-large hospitals, health systems and care provider networks that span privately and publicly funded systems.
 They represent a spectrum of self-identified transformation personas, ranging from ‘innovators’ to ‘early adopters’ to ‘early majority’ to ‘laggards’ and provide us with thought-provoking insights into the future of healthcare.
 Views which were further elaborated upon through interviews with sector leaders.